 We become accustomed to doing the small things like standing to the side to let a stranger pass by.
 And we do these things, like most of our communication with others at work and in life, not conscious of what we are doing.

 We can have an impact on how others feel when we have a clear intention, about how we will be.
-We can truly know who we are when we loose our desire to go through life performing most social conventions by wrote – loosing our power (and ourselves) in the process.
+We can truly know who we are when we lose our desire to go through life performing most social conventions by wrote – loosing our power (and ourselves) in the process.
 I know I have.
 Hanging onto rituals that do not serve can profoundly set us on a path of vanilla.
 Seth Godin is all about finding your purple cow.
 What’s yours?
 You?
 Then be it!

 Changing our ritual habits can help us become better people.
 Better leaders.
 We must become aware that breaking free from our normal ways of being is what makes it possible to develop different sides of ourselves.
 Using emotion we choose.

 Allowing ourselves to become a ‘different person’, is manifested in being present and almost (wanky word warning) transformative – for a moment.
-Creating a short lived alternative reality that returns us to our regular life slightly altered.
+Creating a short-lived alternative reality that returns us to our regular life slightly altered.
 Not focused on our predetermined view of what we think we must be.

 How can I apply this chill pill to business?